-- Clearly identify the problem to be solved with the proposed technology concept. - Describe how the proposed effort represents an innovative and potentially transformational solution to the electric power system modeling challenges described in the FOA. - Explain the concept's potential to be disruptive compared to existing or emerging publically available power system models and/or other means to enable the collaborative design and maintenance of power system network models. - To the extent possible, provide quantitative metrics in a table that compares the proposed concept(s) to currently available and emerging power system models or power system model repositories and to the technical performance targets in Section I.E of the FOA for the appropriate Technology Category in Section I.D of the FOA.
+- Clearly identify the problem to be solved with the proposed technology concept. - Describe how the proposed effort represents an innovative and potentially transformational solution to the electric power system modeling challenges described in the FOA. - Explain the concept's potential to be disruptive compared to existing or emerging publically available power system models and/or other means to enable the collaborative design and maintenance of power system network models. - To the extent possible, provide quantitative metrics in a table that compares the proposed concept(s) to currently available and emerging power system models or power system model repositories and to the program objectives in Section I.D of the FOA and the technical specifications for the appropriate Technology Category in Section I.E of the FOA.